newrelic/newrelic-dotnet-buildpack-tile/README.md

 New Relic Dotnet Extension Buildpack for PCF enables you to bind your Dotnet (Core and Framework) applications to New Relic Dotnet agents, and monitor the health and performance of these applications, analyze the data captured by agents, and aditionally correlate the captured agent data with PCF infrastructure which is collected by [New Relic Firehose Nozzle](https://network.pivotal.io/products/nr-firehose-nozzle/).

-The extension buildpacks could be installed using the tile in OpsMgr, or alternatively you could extract the **".pivotal"** file, and install individual extension buildpack(s) using CF CLI command **"cf create-buildpack"** as you wish.
+The extension buildpacks could be installed using the tile in OpsMgr, or alternatively you could extract the <strong>".pivotal"</strong> file, and install individual extension buildpack(s) using CF CLI command <strong>"cf create-buildpack"</strong> as you wish.

 Once you start monitoring your applications, you would also have the ability to set alerts based on any metrics that are collected by Dotnet agents using New Relic's alerting subsystem.